angelhof/flumina/README.md

 - Installation instructions: is step 3 necessary below?

+- I currently can't run Flumina, I got some errors.
+I think we should try to quickly get it working and provide instructions (trying to do this in <1hr of work)

 - Sort and clean up `experiments` folder

   - We need an `examples/` directory and a basic example program to run.